vijay94/inji-config/README.md

 ### Mimoto
 - [mimoto-default.properties](mimoto-default.properties) - Default Configuration for Mimoto App is mentioned here
 - [mimoto-issuers-config.json](mimoto-issuers-config.json) - Configuration of All Supported Credential Issuers is mentioned here
+- [mimoto-trusted-verifiers.json](mimoto-trusted-verifiers.json) - Configuration of All Trusted Credential Verifiers is mentioned here

+When credential issuers are not hosting their wellknown, mimoto will host the fallback wellknown from config server

+- [mimoto-mock-identity-wellknown.json](mimoto-mock-identity-wellknown.json) - Fallback wellknown Configuration for Mock Identity usecase
+- [mimoto-mosipid-identity-wellknown.json](mimoto-mosipid-identity-wellknown.json) - Fallback wellknown Configuration for Mosipid Identity usecase
+- [mimoto-sunbird-insurance-wellknown.json](mimoto-sunbird-insurance-wellknown.json) - Fallback wellknown Configuration for Sunbird Insurance usecase

+### DataShare

+- [data-share-default.properties](data-share-default.properties) - Default Configuration for Datashare is mentioned here
+- [data-share-standalone.properties](data-share-standalone.properties) - Standalone Configuration for Datashare is mentioned here, which lets you use datashare service without PMS

 ### Inji Certify